TERMS AND CONDITIONS OF TRADE

 (c) A receiver, manager, liquidator (provisional or otherwise) or similar person is appointed in Purchaser will be unable to meet its payments as they fall due; or into an assignment for the benefit of its creditors; or respect of the Purchaser or any asset of the Purchaser.

-21.1 All reasonable care has been taken to provide correct and accurate information in all company catalogues, brochures, instruction manuals and advertising material.
+21.1 All reasonable care has been taken to provide correct and accurate information in all company catalogues, online platforms, brochures, instruction manuals and advertising material.
 However, the Supplier makes no representation and gives no warrant or guarantee that the company’s printed material contains no errors or omissions.
 The Supplier excludes all liability that could arise from omissions or unintended inclusion of incorrect information, statements and recommendations in all company written material to the extent permitted by law.

 21.2 The Supplier manufactures a broad range of products on a subcontract basis; and the use of these products for any purpose other than those for which they were designed is not recommended by the Supplier and such use is strictly at the risk and discretion of the user.